biso-no/Appwrite-React-Native-Typesafe/README.md

-# Appwrite Client Wrapper
+# Typesafe Node Appwrite Client
-Appwrite Client Wrapper is a utility that automatically generates TypeScript types based on your Appwrite database schema.
+Typesafe Node Appwrite is a utility that automatically generates TypeScript types based on your Appwrite database schema.
 This ensures type safety and improves the developer experience when working with Appwrite databases.
+It will also wrap your Appwrite client with `TypedAppwriteClient` to ensure type safety in your functions.

 ## Features